 - Check in for Welcome Week to receive your materials and freebies!

-- Go to the Departmental Fair anytime from 12:30 - 2:00pm in Seiberling.
+- Go to the Departmental Fair anytime from 1:00 - 2:30pm in Seiberling Gymnasium.
 This is a mandatory event for all new students.

-- Say good-bye to your parents and/or guests before your Advising meeting at 3:30pm - meet on Campus Center Lawn.
+- Say good-bye to your parents and/or guests after a picnic on Campus Center Lawn at 4:30pm.

 - Have a great time learning about campus and meeting new people throughout the weekend and semester!